grafana/extreme-dashboard-makeover-breakouts/solo_makeover.md

 14. For a threshold of 10, change the color to dark Orange using the same method as above.
 15. Delete the 3rd threshold value of 20 by clicking on its garbage can icon.
 16. Click Apply to the leave edit mode of that Panel.
-## Update the 'Latency for Sockshop App' panel from an old "graph" panel to a time series panel
+## Update the 'Latency for Sockshop App' panel
 Since this service latency graph is viewed by dozens of people, we know statistically that at least 2 people viewing this graph are colorblind.
 That said, the Product owner of Sockshop called the colors 'uninspiring'.
 You also notice that the legend is rough around the edges.
 1. Edit the *Latency for Sockshop App* panel (hover over the panel's title, click the three vertical dots to show the context menu, and then click *Edit*)
-2. Switch the Visualization Type from *Graph (Old)* to *Time Series*
+2. Switch the Visualization Type to *Time Series*, if it isn't already.
 3. Let's fix the legend first:
     * Under the query on the left, in the Options panel, change the Legend type from Verbose to *Custom* and enter `{{ job }}`.
 You will notice that the name of the job is displayed at the bottom of the graph, instead of the raw key/value pair.
 But we still don't like the fact that the namespace of _development_ still appears.
 So, let's use a _transformation_ to rename our fields.
     * Click on _Transform_ and then _Rename by Regex_ (scroll down the list or use the 'Add transformation' search).
 For match, let's do 2 string captures - before and after the */*.